How Does the Premium Tax Credit Work for Health Insurance?

 - You pay at least half the cost of your full-time employees' health insurance rates.

-The credit covers up to 50% of the costs you pay for your employees' coverage (35% for nonprofits).
-For example, say a firm qualifies for the full small business tax credit and chooses to pay for 100% of its employees' health insurance rates, which costs the firm $70,000 per year.
-That firm's tax return would be credited $35,000 at the end of the year.
+The credit covers up to half of the costs you pay for your employees' coverage (35% for nonprofits).
+For example, say a company qualifies for the full small business tax credit and chooses to pay for all of its employees' health insurance rates, which costs the firm $70,000 per year.
+That business would get tax credits for $35,000 at the end of the year.

 Qualifying small businesses can claim this tax credit by filing Form 8941 with their taxes.